Infrastructure investing

 Infrastructure investing in South Africa

-South Africa should be spending at least 30% of GDP by 2030 on infrastructure to promote inclusive economic growth.
+South Africa should be spending at least 30% of GDP1 on infrastructure by 2030 to unlock inclusive economic growth, but the country faces a significant infrastructure investment gap.

 Why infrastructure debt?